 The SocketTools.DnsClient class enables applications to resolve domain names into Internet addresses using the Domain Name Service (DNS) protocol.
 It can also provide other information about a domain, such as the name of the mail servers which are responsible for receiving e-mail for users in that domain.
 This class can be used to query one or more specific nameservers directly, without depending on the default DNS configuration of the local system.

-The SocketTools.FileEncoder class provides methods for encoding and decoding binary files, typically attachments to e-mail messages.
-The process of encoding converts the contents of a binary file to printable text.
-Decoding reverses the process, converting a previously encoded text file back into a binary file.
+The SocketTools.FileEncoder class provides methods for encoding and decoding binary files, compressing and encrypting data.
+Data encryption uses AES-256 and the encryption keys are generated using SHA-256.
+Encoding converts the contents of a compressed and/or encrypted file to printable text.
+Decoding reverses the process, converting a previously encoded text file back into its original form.
 The class supports a number of different encoding methods, including support for the base64, uucode, quoted-printable and yEnc algorithms.
-The class can also be used to compress and expand data in a user-supplied buffer or in a file.

 The SocketTools.FtpClient class provides methods for uploading and downloading files from a remote host, as well as a variety of remote file management methods using the File Transfer Protocol (FTP).
 In addition to file transfers, an application can create, rename and delete files and directories, list files and search for files using wildcards.
 The class provides high level methods, such as the ability to transfer multiple files in a single method call, as well as access to lower level remote file I/O methods.
 Both standard and secure file transfers are supported using SSH (SFTP), SSL and TLS (FTPS).